 This isn’t often doable for personal events, and it certainly wasn’t doable for me here.
 I kept this design manageable by featuring just one professional dessert (the darling unicorn cake) + 3 simple and easy matching treats:

 Keeping it Real

-Even with a “simplified” table like this, the elements can add up quick.
+Even with a “simplified” table like this, the elements can add up quickly.
 Every little ingredient and detail costs something.
 With that in mind, I’m going to do something a little different with this post and break down exactly how much I spent for you, in addition to sharing where to find things.

 Price breakdown isn’t something I typically do, but I know that this kind of info can be helpful as far as gaining a general understanding of what these things take to pull together, especially if you’re setting one up for the first time.
 Then you can take that info and decide to go bigger, smaller, or similar in scope, depending on your own situation.

 Read on for the full breakdown after a few more pics!

 We found pink & blue cotton candy at Sam’s club (only $6 for an 8 pack of medium sized tubs).
 I divided those up amongst 16 cellophane bags.
 Each bag had a mix of pink and blue, and they disappeared quickly, as usual!

 I always work printable signage into my dessert tables for 2 reasons:

 - They’re a great way to play up the theme.

 - They take up space on the table very inexpensively! 😉